 This central location to Chinatown, Union Square, Russian Hill, and Pacific Heights is iconic to San Francisco.
 Imagine charming townhouses perched on hilltops.
-Walk or take a quick cable car ride to Chinatown to check out the newly opened restaurant, China Live, and enjoy endless shopping in Union Square.
+Walk or take a quick cable car ride to Chinatown to check out the restaurant, China Live, and enjoy endless shopping in Union Square.

 Where to Stay: Located at the top of Nob Hill is San Francisco landmark InterContinental Mark Hopkins with a breathtakingly beautiful façade.
 Expect old-world luxury inside.

 From here, visit the iconic five-story Peace Pagoda in Japantown, dine at State Bird Provisions in Filmore, and go shopping at Pacific Heights.
 It’s also a five-minute drive from Hayes Valley, which is one of our favorite neighborhoods for boutique shopping.
 Don't miss Rand + Statler boutique and Arlequin Café & Food-to-Go (the outdoor patio is a hidden gem).

 Where to Stay: Located at the intersection of Japantown, the Fillmore, and Pacific Heights is The Kimpton Buchanan.
 The glamorous hotel is a nod to Japanese design, and its minimalist design makes us want to reread The Life-Changing Magic of Tidying Up.